felipeflorencio/Swift-Snippets/README.md

 ## Me - https://felipeflorencio.github.io/

 ## Donate
-If this project helped you in any way and you feel like supporting me please share new code snippets that you think is usefull and I will be happy add here to create the best swift snippet repo
+If this project helped you in any way and you feel like supporting me please share new code snippets that you think is useful and I will be happy add here to create the best swift snippet repo

 ## License